jamalmazrui/Scimphony/README.md

 Symphony of Science videos are available from the website [SymphonyOfScience.com](http://SymphonyOfScience.com), from a [Facebook page](https://www.facebook.com/Symphony-of-Science-370898037745/), and from a [YouTube channel](https://www.youtube.com/user/melodysheep), usually attributed to the user name *melodysheep*.

-The project promotes scientific knowledge and philosophy to the general public, using video clips of famous scientists that are arranged creatively in pop compositions.
+The project promotes scientific knowledge and philosophy to the general public, using video clips of famous scientists that are arranged creatively in compositions that mix spoken words and pop music.
 A [Wikipedia article](https://en.wikipedia.org/wiki/Symphony_of_Science) gives more detail about the mix of clips in each video.

-The 24 videos in this collection may be downloaded individually as follows:
+The 24 videos in this collection may be opened or downloaded individually as follows:

 - [A Glorious Dawn.mp4](https://github.com/jamalmazrui/Scimphony/raw/master/A%20Glorious%20Dawn%20-%20Symphony%20of%20Science.mp4)
 - [A Wave of Reason.mp4](https://github.com/jamalmazrui/Scimphony/raw/master/A%20Wave%20of%20Reason%20-%20Symphony%20of%20Science.mp4)